Widow inheritance: Effects on widows' children

-Premature widowhood results in a higher number of widows with dependent children, and the children of widows are often faced with dire experiences as a result of the socio-economic consequences of widow inheritance.
+Premature widowhood results in a higher number of widows with dependent children, and the children of widows are often faced with dire experiences as a result of the socioeconomic consequences of widow inheritance.
 When a widow is faced with disinheritance practices, the consequences of the loss of income after the husband's death extend to the children.
 The lack of welfare provisions for the family, especially healthcare, childcare, and education, have severe impacts on the wellbeing and development of children.
 In extreme scenarios, disinheritance and "grabbing" can also involve the confiscation of children by the husband's family.
 If a widow is disinherited or homeless after the death of her husband, she faces risks of acute malnutrition, rape, prostitution, debilitating and fatal diseases, and exposure to adverse weather conditions.
-These risks extend to widows' children if they remain with their mother post-disinheritance, and these hazards are compounded with loss of education and the risk of child labour.
+Those risks extend to widows' children if they remain with their mother post-disinheritance, and those hazards are compounded with loss of education and the risk of child labour.

 When widows are inherited, it often has the purpose of keeping the property of the husband and the husband's male children inside the family.
-In many remarriages and Widow Inheritance traditions that involve the husband's brother, he will require sexual relations to produce children in the name of the dead husband, while the widow remains living with her children apart from the husband's brother, who often remains living with his own wife and children.
-In these scenarios, and others that involve professional widow inheritors, children grow up with the absence of a father figure, and these can be damaging to mental health and development.
+In many remarriages and widow inheritance traditions that involve the husband's brother, he will require sexual relations to produce children in the name of the dead husband, and the widow remains living with her children apart from the husband's brother, who often remains living with his own wife and children.
+In those scenarios and others that involve professional widow inheritors, children grow up with the absence of a father figure, and these can be damaging to mental health and development.

-The stigma that surround widows before and after "cleansing" and Widow Inheritance extend to the children as well.
-Children are often ostracized from their peers when their mother is a widow, as for example in the Luo community of Kenya, are not allowed to circulate within the community before "cleansing" has occurred.
+The stigma that surround widows before and after "cleansing" and widow inheritance extend to the children as well.
+Children are often ostracized from their peers when their mother is a widow, such as in the Luo in Kenya, are not allowed to circulate within the community before "cleansing" has occurred.